-APNewsBreak: Catholic hospital acknowledges errorFebruary 4th, 2013 by Nicholas Riccardi in Other /
+APNewsBreak: Catholic hospital acknowledges errorFebruary 4, 2013 by Nicholas Riccardi in Medicine & Health / Other

 (AP)—A Catholic hospital on Monday acknowledged it was "morally wrong" for its attorneys to argue in court that a fetus is not a human being under Colorado law.